-Weanack Land consists of 280 acres on the James River located in Charles City, Virginia.
-Located within Weanack is Port Tobacco consisting of 60 acres of maritime facilities and a sheltered cove channeled off the James River between Richmond and Newport News, Virginia.
+Weanack is on the James River located in Charles City, Virginia.
+Within Weanack is Port Tobacco consisting of 60 acres of maritime facilities and a sheltered cove channeled off the James River between Richmond and Newport News, Virginia.